An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 When we eventually had our rendezvous, the driver did a cursory inspection of the outside of the car and checked that the tank was full.
 He gave me a big thumbs up, and that was it.
 Too easy.

 The process of going through a local agent was a lot more relaxed than what I’m used to.
-But everything went smoothly, and I really appreciated the flexibility of being able to adjust my pickup and drop off location at the last minute.
+But everything went smoothly, and I really appreciated the flexibility of being able to adjust my pickup and drop off locations at the last minute.

 • Avoid driving at night.